natcap/invest.users-guide/source/crop_production.rst

 - **aggregate_results_[Suffix].csv**: If an Aggregate Results Polygon shapefile is provided, a table is produced that summarizes total observed/percentile/modeled production and nutrient information within each polygon.

-- **Crop Production Rasters**: For each crop modeled, there will be a raster (.tif) corresponding to that crop name and the type of modeling - "observed", "regression", or "yield" plus percentile number (25th/50th/75th/95th).
-The result is the production rate per pixel.
+- **Crop Production Rasters**: For each crop modeled, there will be a raster (.tif) corresponding to that crop name and the type of modeling - "observed", "regression", or "yield" plus percentile number (25th/50th/75th/95th), and the user-supplied Suffix.
+These rasters represent the production rate of that crop per pixel.

 - **result_table_[Suffix].csv**: Table listing all of the crops modeled in the run, the area covered, percentile or modeled production, observed production, and nutrient information for each crop.
 It is the primary output of the model.

-There is also an **intermediate_output** folder, containing many intermediate files that represent intermediate steps in calculations of the final data in the output folder.
+There is also an **intermediate_output** folder, containing many files that represent intermediate steps in the calculations of the final results.
 Usually, you don't need to work with these files, but they may be of interest if you are debugging a model run or want to understand the intermediate steps better.
 It also contains a subdirectory that stores metadata used internally to enable avoided re-computation.

 References
 ==========